-She is the editor of the forthcoming Routledge Companion to Architectural Drawings and Models: From Translating to Archiving, Collecting and Displaying (May 2022).
+She is the editor of The Routledge Companion to Architectural Drawings and Models: From Translating to Archiving, Collecting and Displaying (May 2022).

 She is guest editor of a special issue of the Routledge journal Architecture and Culture, titled And Yet It Moves: Ethics, Power and Politics in the Stories of Collecting, Archiving and Displaying of Architectural Drawings and Models (September 2021).

 She is the author of the forthcoming publications:

 “FACTUM 1:1,” in T-Squared.
 Theories & Tactics in Architecture and Design, edited by Samantha Krukowski, with an introduction by David Leatherbarrow.
 Intellect Press (January 2022).

 “Chromesthesia and the Multiverse of Listening in Music and Architecture: Luigi Nono in Collaboration with Renzo Piano,” in The Sound of Architecture: Acoustic Atmospheres in Place.
 Edited by Angeliki Sioli and Elisavet Kiourtsoglou.
 Elsevier (May 2022).